 We stopped for 45 min at Norman Island for snorkeling.
 Aristocat Charters provided the fins and masks and noodles to float on if desired.
 We brought our own snorkels and masks but borrowed some fins and headed out to the reef.
 There were tons of fish, some coral, huge sea urchins, and best of all almost no one else there!

 After getting back on board we sailed for about 20 min to a nearby cove with a beach where we grabbed a buoy to tie off and we were given an hour of free time while they prepared lunch.
-Depsite the drizzle, Tom hopped in the water and made a brave first ever attempt at paddle boarding.
+Depsite the drizzle, the Engineer hopped in the water and made a brave first ever attempt at paddle boarding.
 He took to it right away and impressed all the others on board with his balance.
 They asked me if he was really athletic and all I could do was laugh - he plays no sports just has good balance.
 I followed him into the water and swam to the beach doing an Australian crawl so that I could carry beers for us and my hat in my free hand.
 Again, all the guests on board commented that their wives would never do that for them, LOL.
-Ellen joined me and we drank on the beach while she tried paddle boarding with some coaching from Tom.
+The VP joined me and we drank on the beach while she tried paddle boarding with some coaching from the Engineer.
 I also tried, but stayed kneeling, knowing that my balance was not strong, even on solid ground.

 After an hour of paddling and swimming lunch was served as a large buffet spread in the cabin.
 All of it was delicious and it was accompanied by all you can drink soda, beer, rum punch, and dark and stormy mixed drinks (ginger beer and rum).
 After lunch we sailed for another 20 min to The Indians where we snorkels for a half hour.
 All four of us agreed that this was the top snorkeling we have ever done, including Hawaii and the Western Caribbean because of the plethora of fish and the colors.